-- 6.1.
-Avoiding Inappropriate Clustermanager Types for Medium and Long-Distance Replication

 - 1. at side A: applicationmanager stop all

 - 2. at side B: marsadm primary all

 - 3. at side B: applicationmanager start all

-When using the systemd interface of marsadm (see mars-user-mnaual.pdf), this can be short-ened into only one command:
+When using the systemd interface of marsadm (see mars-user-mnaual.pdf), this can be shortened into only one command: